 LaGuardia Airport, located on Flushing Bay, and Teterboro remain closed, the Port Authority said.
-US Airways Group Inc. (LCC) said earlier that its operations at LaGuardia, JFK and Newark would remain idled until at least noon on Thursday.
+US Airways Group Inc. (LCC:US) said earlier that its operations at LaGuardia, JFK and Newark would remain idled until at least noon on Thursday.

 Airlines pulled planes out of New York on Oct.
 28 as Sandy barreled toward the region, allowing the carriers to keep jets, crews and passengers out of harm’s way.

 Delta said earlier that it hoped to restart “limited flying” at Kennedy tomorrow.

 Airlines have scrubbed more than 7,000 flights today, according to Houston-based FlightAware.
 Cancellations for tomorrow already total 1,875, FlightAware said in a statement.